raspberrypilearning/amazing-image-identifier/en/step_5.md

 my_app.display()
 ```

-#### Updating a TextBox widget
+#### Update a TextBox widget
-Updating a TextBox widget requires making it modifiable, emptying it, adding new contents, and then making it unmodifiable again.
+To update a TextBox widget, you need to make it modifiable, empty it, add new contents, and then make it unmodifiable again.

-Of course, if you’re using a user-editable TextBox, then you don’t need to change the enabled property at all, as it will already be modifiable.
+Of course, if you use a user-editable TextBox, then you don’t need to change the enabled property at all (it will already be modifiable).

 ```python
 from guizero import TextBox